Tareq62/tareq.abuissa.net/video.md

 <h2 class="video-heading">Seasonal i-iii. <span>April 2013</span></h2>

-A project throughout my years at Columbia, these three movements of chamber music were composed between September 2009 and April 2013.
-Each movement's themes were conceived during the corresponding season.
-I conducted this premiere, performed by Columbia ensemble LyricLion (two flute, French horn, bassoon, 2 violins, 2 celli) joined by Juilliard harpist Katherine Siochi.
-Debussy and Ravel most influenced thi style of chamber music, and the fourth movement was premiered at a later performance.
+These three movements of chamber music were composed between September 2009 and April 2013, with each movement conceived during its corresponding season.
+I conducted this premiere, performed by Columbia ensemble LyricLion (flute, French horn, bassoon, 2 violins, 2 celli) joined by Juilliard harpist Katherine Siochi.
+See below for the fourth movement, premiered at a later performance.

 <br>
 <hr>